Technical Failure vs Absolute Failure

 Not to mention that rep 13 in the video above obviously wouldn’t count because I didn’t complete it.
 Why bother putting that extra effort into a rep you’re not going to complete?

-I simply can’t in good conscious expect people to train like this most of the time, let alone on their own.
+I simply can’t in good conscience expect people to train like this most of the time, let alone on their own.
 I don’t subscribe to the “no pain, no gain” philosophy.
 After a dozen years of coaching, I can’t expect the majority of people to push themselves this hard.
 Nor should they.

 Sometimes the risk isn’t worth the reward.